jackohughes/ghc-proposals/proposals/0000-linear-types.rst

 - There is no systematic account of type inference.
 Can it be made predictable when a type annotation is required?
 For compatibility reasons, we want to infer unrestricted arrows conservatively, but experience shows that it can result in very surprising type errors.
+See Inference_ for more details.

 - In the formalism, case expressions are indexed by a multiplicity:
   ``case_p`` (and similarly ``let_p``).
 In the surface language, we